officiald2raven-alt/-WalletXS---Source-Code-Bundle.txt/WalletXS-Source-Part2.md

-# WalletXS — GitHub Source Bundle (Part 2 of 2)
+# WalletXS — GitHub Source Bundle (Part 2 of 3)

-Components, pages, and dependencies.
-See **WalletXS-Source-Part1.md** for config / build files / public assets / hooks / lib.
+Components.
+See **WalletXS-Source-Part1.md** for config / build files / public assets / hooks / lib, and **WalletXS-Source-Part3.md** for pages + dependencies.

 ---